absmach/supermq-docs/docs/api.md

 ### Enable User

-Changing the user status to enabled can be done by calling the enable user function
+Changing the user status to enabled can be done by calling the enable user method

 > Must-have: `user_id` and `user_token`